KasperFyhn/generative-ai-course/Skills/Output formatting.md

 Consider the following aspects when instructing the GAI on output formatting:
 - Text structure (paragraphs, bullet points, lists)
 - Inclusion of headers or subheadings
-- Formatting for code or technical content
+- Formatting for code or technical content (e.g., JSON, CSV or XML)

 Be explicit in your formatting instructions to receive responses that match your presentation expectations.